-2018 was a record year for STDs.
-According to the Centers for Disease Control and Prevention (CDC) rates of reported STDs rose for the fifth straight year.
+2019 was another record year for STDs.
+According to the Centers for Disease Control and Prevention (CDC) rates of reported STDs rose for the sixth straight year.
 Young people continue to endure a big share of the STD burden.
 About half of the 20 million cases of STDs each year are in people ages 15-25.

 YES Means TEST, a campaign from the American Sexual Health Association, addresses the need for testing.
 We aim to reduce the stigma around STD tests.
 YES Means YES has become a sexual empowerment movement.
 It’s about the right to make your own choices about sex—and have those choices respected.
 The Yes Means TEST campaign aligns with that movement, empowering people who say “yes” to sex with an understanding of the rights and responsibilities that choice carries.
 YES means TEST helps steer the conversation: “Yes” to sex, means “Yes” to getting tested.